RTTT is the Race To The Top federal grant program that will reward States for raising student achievement and promoting reform. Learn more...

 The School Board of Polk County, Florida, prohibits any and all forms of discrimination and harassment based on race, color, sex, religion, national origin, marital status, age, homelessness, or disability or other basis prohibited by law in any of its programs, services, activities or employment.
 To file concerns, you may contact the Office of Equity & Compliance, Human Resource Services at 863-534-0513.

-The general fund portion of the 2011-2012 budget is $732.5 million.
+The general fund portion of the 2014-2015 budget is $788.1 million.
 Approximately 79 cents of every dollar of the general fund goes to teaching, transporting and counseling students.
-Seventeen cents of every dollar goes to operating and maintaining places of learning.
-Four cents of every dollar goes to central and fiscal services.
+Eighteen cents of every dollar goes to operating and maintaining places of learning.
+Three cents of every dollar goes to central and fiscal services.

 The school district's www.polk-fl.net Web site was voted third in a national contest selecting the best school district Web sites.
 The contest was coordinated by the Kansas-based All of E Solutions organization.